The excitement has been building for weeks and now the most important phase of the openSUSE Board elections begins today – Election Time!

 Voting begins today and concludes at 23:00 UTC on 16 December 2012.

 With 8 excellent candidates running for two seats, we feel your pain.
 Luckily, there’s two ways to learn more about the candidates.

 Tomorrow, Thursday at 15:00 UTC (what’s my timezone?), candidates will gather in the #opensuse-project channel on Freenode IRC network.
 A two hour session, moderated by the Election Officials, this will be an opportunity for you to ask questions live .

 Can’t make it, no problem.
 We will post transcript of the debate here and on the mailing lists.
 Got a question you want to ask but can’t make it?
 Post your question in the comment section below and we’ll make sure the question gets asked during the debate.

-openSUSE Election Officials
+Thank you, openSUSE Election Officials